molikto/mlang/README.md

 the one marked `FIXME` in code is important problems needs expert to figure out.

+## fixme

+* Cartisian cubical type theory lacks some definitional equality compared to DeMorgan ones. how to fix them?
+* how to implement conversion check properly?
 * how to restrict properly?

 ## roadmap

 * **DONE** totally unsafe MLTT basics